typesupply/lasermeasure/source/documentation/index.md

   and a glyph's bounding box, hold option and hover between the anchor and the glyph's outline.

+## Automatic Segment Matching

+Segments that have the same structure and measurements will be highlighted with a rotating set of colors.

 ## Named Values

 Widths, heights or height and width combinations can be defined as